jross365/jross365/readme.md

  **06/2022 Update:** I've released the first public version of this module!
 [You can check it out here](https://github.com/jross365/Get-ExtendedAttributes)

+* **Invoke-7ZIP** (Powershell)

+Extends 7-Zip functionality to Powershell via well-integrated wrapper modules.
+This module is a prerequisite to a Steam Backup/Restore tool that I plan on writing.

+ **02/2023 Update:** I finished this module a month ago, but forgot to update my profile readme.
+[You can check it out here](https://github.com/jross365/Invoke-7Zip)

 * **Steam Game Files Backup/Restore Tool** (Powershell)

 Steam's backup/restore functionality is terrible.
 It's single-threaded and compresses poorly.
 There is a much better way to back up and restore games, and I'm building it.